AtheoJester23/grid_draw_template/README.md

 <br/>

-GridArt Editor is a web-based tool for artists to create **reference grids** for drawings, paintings, or digital art.
+Grid Art Editor is a web-based tool for artists to create **reference grids** for drawings, paintings, or digital art.
 Easily overlay customizable grids on preset canvas sizes to improve proportions, perspective, and composition.

 ## 🌟 Features